-A study published by YouGov found that 22% of Brits would wear a mask during sex, this number going up to 27% when excluding those abstaining from sex regardless.
+A study published by YouGov in the second half of 2020 found that 22% of Brits would wear a mask during sex, this number going up to 27% when excluding those abstaining from sex regardless.

 Whilst these figures reveal a significantly low number of Brits claiming they would be willing to take the country’s leading HIV and sexual charity’s advice on this, they may not exclusively indicate that people would wear masks solely to prevent the spread of COVID, YouGov stating alongside these results that “we don’t know how many already liked doing so before COVID”.

 So whilst these results may be of some indication as to number of Brits willing to abide by the charity’s advice, they could also be suggestive of the UK’s more interesting…well…interests and amidst reports of the emergence of COVID-19 themed porn, this weirdly comes as no surprise.

 The study also received some colourful responses when posted on the YouGov’s Twitter, including “If they can find someone for me to have sex with then sure” and “I already have to wear a paper bag on my head so why would I care about a mask?”

 All jokes aside, it is still crucial to follow any and all government advice that applies to your daily activities.
 Whilst lockdown has prevented many from sexual practices with partners, as previously mentioned, the THT claims it is unrealistic to expect people to abstain from sex indefinitely.